 Right on the beach at Pai Plong Bay, Centara Grand Beach Resort & Villas Krabi backs against a verdant limestone formation of the kind that characterises Krabi.
 Secluded, and with magnificent ocean views, you will access the resort via our scheduled speedboat service from Nopparatthara Pier.

 Krabi is a dream destination for adventurous travellers: diving in the Andaman Sea, exploring caves and the shoreline from your canoe, and much more – all within easy access of the resort.
 Despite the air of remoteness, the resort is a short boat ride away from the entertainment and dining opportunities of neighbouring Ao Nang.

-Those looking for an exhilarating experience will try out rock climbing against a picturesque background of sea at Railay Bay, one bay away from the resort and connected by scheduled boat service.
+Those looking for an exhilarating experience will try out rock climbing against a picturesque background of sea at Railay Bay, one bay away from the resort.

 Krabi International Airport is 40 minutes away from Nopparatthara pier, approximately 15 minutes from the resort by boat.